Polyvinyl chloride: Health and safety

-Degradation

-The fungus Aspergillus fumigatus degrades plasticized PVC.
-Phanerochaete chrysosporium was grown on PVC in a mineral salt agar.
-Phanerochaete chrysosporium, Lentinus tigrinus, Aspergillus niger, and Aspergillus sydowii can effectively degrade PVC.

 Plasticizers

 Phthalates, which are incorporated into plastics as plasticizers, comprise approximately 70% of the US plasticizer market; phthalates are by design not covalently bound to the polymer matrix, which makes them highly susceptible to leaching.
 Phthalates are contained in plastics at high percentages.
 For example, they can contribute up to 40% by weight to intravenous medical bags and up to 80% by weight in medical tubing.
 Vinyl products are pervasive—including toys, car interiors, shower curtains, and flooring—and initially release chemical gases into the air.
 Some studies indicate that this outgassing of additives may contribute to health complications, and have resulted in a call for banning the use of DEHP on shower curtains, among other uses.

 In 2004 a joint Swedish-Danish research team found a statistical association between allergies in children and indoor air levels of DEHP and BBzP (butyl benzyl phthalate), which is used in vinyl flooring.
 In December 2006, the European Chemicals Bureau of the European Commission released a final draft risk assessment of BBzP which found "no concern" for consumer exposure including exposure to children.